 5. Dusky Shark – 610 pounds

 While a 120-pound catfish is impressive, when we look at trophy-sized saltwater fish they are all more than 500 pounds.
 The next three fish on our list are all sharks!
 The next two records were caught by the same brave angler… Robert T. Keller.
 Keller has a lucky fishing spot as well, with both sharks being caught off Jeanette’s Pier on Nags Head Island.
 The dusky shark he caught was 610 pounds and was reeled in in 1962.
-Dusky sharks prefer shallow coastal waters and are a very classic looking shark.
+Dusky sharks prefer shallow coastal waters and are very classic-looking sharks.
 Keller’s dusky shark was caught just one year after he caught his record-breaking hammerhead!

 4. Hammerhead Shark – 710 pounds